Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 gpt2-concat-aochildes-mod-sub-rarity-all-no-cut-rev:
 - aochildes modified (substring text processing) sorted based on all token counts no cutes in rev order

+gpt2-concat-all-indv-rarity-all-no-cut:
+- individually sorted based on all token counts

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh